Music Therapy, B.Mus.

 You know the feeling when your favorite song is playing – you turn up the volume and bask in the glory of the moment.
 Music is not only empowering but also therapeutic.

-Music therapists use different kinds of musical experiences, such as singing, playing instruments, writing songs, and listening to and talking about music, to meet clients’ needs using the unique relationship between the client, the music and the therapist.
+Music therapists are allied health professionals who use different kinds of musical experiences, such as singing, playing instruments, writing songs, and listening to and talking about music, to meet clients’ needs using the unique relationship between the client, the music and the therapist.

 At A Glance